Whether you’re editing your first novel or drafting a new blog post, a daily writing habit is essential.

 If the fear’s particularly intense, pay attention; it means you’re probably on the right track.

-Fear lets us know that we’re pushing our boundaries, that we’re moving beyond our comfort zones.
+Fear lets us know that we’re pushing boundaries, that we’re moving beyond our comfort zones.
 If we want to improve and evolve, it’s part of the game.

 Decide that it’s essential, and keep writing.
 Don’t wait for clear skies and smooth water.